Sod Installation Tips and Information

 Nourish your sod

 Loosen up your soil to about 6 or 8 inches, removing any rocks or debris.
-You can then till in about 2-3 inches of fertilizer or similar organic matter.
-By adding fertilizer and organic matter to your soil, you can increase water retention, improve aeration, and add crucial microbes that are necessary for sustained lawn health.
+You can then till in about 2-3 inches of a landscape/garden mix.
+By adding the proper soil blend and organic matter to your soil, you can increase water retention, improve aeration, and add crucial microbes that are necessary for sustained lawn health.

 Smooth and steady